-I live in Central Ohio with my husband.
+I live in SW Florida with my husband but I was born in Ohio.
 I'm a proud U.S. Navy veteran, and a member of the Daughters of the American Revolution.

 Please feel free to use any photo of gravestones that I've posted for your family trees or research...no credit needed!!

 Preserving a very old stone on a photo is a blessed thing.
 I always think of the ancestors in the future that will stumble onto this site and find that stone, that may be worn away by weather or destroyed by an evil vandal now, but has been preserved for them with photography here forever.

 I'd really appreciate it if you'd visit my parents, Reginald and Dora Huffman's memorial pages and leave a flower for them.
 God bless you in advance for doing this!!

 Deaths are recorded

 Families bestow reverence